Asian Pacific Islander Committee

 • Cross discipline with ENGL 239

-HIST 107 - History of Race/Ethnicity in the United States [Fall]
+HIST 107 - History of Race/Ethnicity in the United States [Spring]

 An introduction to the social, cultural, and historical experiences of racial and ethnic groups and their roles in shaping in the United States.
 Focus will be on migration, colonization, racialization, racism, and discrimination, assimilation and resistance and agency, social stratification, liberation movements, and the intersection of racial, ethnic, gender, and sexual identities as they relate to African Americans, Asian Americans, Latinas/os/x, and Native Americans.
 Also listed as HIST 107.
 Not open to students with credit in HIST 107.
 (CSU/UC) (AA/AS-D, CSU-D,F, IGETC-4,7)